aio-libs/aiocache/docs/index.rst

 .. code-block:: python

     >>> import asyncio
-    >>> from aiocache import Cache
+    >>> from aiocache import SimpleMemoryCache
-    >>> cache = Cache()
+    >>> cache = SimpleMemoryCache()
     >>> with asyncio.Runner() as runner:
     >>>     runner.run(cache.set("key", "value"))
     True
     >>>     runner.run(cache.get("key"))
     'value'

-Here we are using the :ref:`simplememorycache` but you can use any other listed in :ref:`caches`.
+Here we are using the :ref:`simplememorycache` but you can use any other supported backends as listed in :ref:`caches`.
 All caches contain the same minimum interface which consists on the following functions:

 - ``add``: Only adds key/value if key does not exist.
 Otherwise raises ValueError.
 - ``get``: Retrieve value identified by key.